agkozak/zsh-z/tests/TESTS.md

 - `test_remove_drops_entry` — `zshz -x` removes an exact-match path.
 - `test_remove_R_drops_subtree` — `zshz -xR` removes a directory and
   all of its descendants.
+- `test_remove_R_missing_path_leaves_database_alone` — `-xR` on a
+  path that does not exist reports failure and leaves every entry alone.
+An unresolved target left `$xdir` empty, and `${xdir%/}/**` then collapsed to `/**`, which matches every line in the datafile: the call wiped the whole database and reported success.
+- `test_remove_deleted_dir_entry` — a stale entry whose directory has
+  since been deleted is exactly the one a user most wants gone, so `-x` must not require the target to still be on disk.
+- `test_remove_R_deleted_dir_drops_subtree` — the same for `-xR`: a
+  deleted directory and its recorded descendants go, while a sibling entry stays.
+- `test_remove_missing_toplevel_path_does_not_segfault` — `${x:A}`
+  segfaults Zsh 4.3.11 when the top-level component of the path does not exist, so `z -x /gone/sub` used to kill the interactive shell there. `_zshz_realpath` keeps such paths away from `:A`.
+The removal runs in a disposable shell of the same Zsh and prints a sentinel afterwards, so a regression reports as a missing sentinel rather than as a dead test subshell; the entry must also be gone.
 - `test_list_shows_added_paths` — `zshz -l` prints each added path
   on its own line.
 - `test_echo_returns_best_match` — `zshz -e <substr>` prints the